Sylvioidea

 14 genera, 66 species HBW-12

-The two main changes in the membership of the Paridae have already been mentioned: the Paridae gain Hume's Groundpecker (formerly Hume's Ground-Jay), Pseudopodoces humilis from the Corvidae (see James et al., 2003; Gill et al., 2005) and the Fire-capped Tit, Cephalopyrus flammiceps from the closely related Remizidae (Tietze and Borthakur, 2012).
+The two main changes in the membership of the Paridae have already been mentioned: the Paridae gain Hume's Groundpecker (formerly Hume's Ground-Jay), Pseudopodoces humilis from the Corvidae (see James et al., 2003; Gill et al., 2005) and also the Fire-capped Tit, Cephalopyrus flammiceps from the closely related Remizidae (Tietze and Borthakur, 2012).
 I had previously based the arrangement of genera and species on a combination of Dai et al. (2010), Gill et al. (2005), Illera et al. (2011), James et al. (2003), and Tietze and Borthakur (2012).
 The current arrangement follows the comprehensive multi-gene analysis (2 nuclear, 1 mitochondrial) of Johansson et al. (2013), which is similar to previous arrangement, but differs in detail.
 As most nodes in Johansson et al. were strongly supported, I have adopted it wholesale.

 Click for Paridae tree